 In February 2015, Double Eyelid were included on Oskar Terramortis’s popular 33 Goth Bands You Should Know compilation.
 May of 2015 saw the release of the band’s second video, for the song “Black Box.”
 Directed by Japanese filmmaker Keishi Kondo, it has a surrealistic film noir feel reminiscent of David Lynch’s Eraserhead.
-A month later, Double Eyelid supplied a live soundtrack for the classic film The Cabinet of Dr. Caligari in a special one-off performance featuring Ian Revell and Karl Mohr.
+A month later, Double Eyelid supplied a live soundtrack for the classic film The Cabinet of Dr. Caligari in a special one-off performance in Toronto by Ian Revell and Karl Mohr.

 Released in February 2016, Double Eyelid’s second release, “Broken Mirror,” is a remix album that was hailed in Louder Than War (UK) as a “minor masterpiece” in its own right, and features bold new reinterpretations of Double Eyelid tracks by goth and industrial artists from around the world, including Leaether Strip, Psyche, nTTx, Double Echo and others.